 Our research shows there is a very large variance in the quality of journalism education and in the quality of different media houses across Africa and Asia.

 Strange as it may seem, there is a gap for an internationally recognised validation of best professional practice in journalism.

-To fill that gap, Thomson Foundation decided to design its own e-learning programme with the help of global media and education specialists.
+To fill that gap, Thomson Foundation decided to design its own e-learning programme called Journalism Now with the help of global media and education specialists.
 The academy will teach the universal skills of storytelling and journalistic ethics across print, broadcast and online and will show journalists how to get the best out of the digital world of mobile journalism, coding and social media.

 This is a hugely exciting project offering a unique interactive learning experience.

 Thomson Foundation’s chief executive, Nigel Baker, says there is an urgent international need for such a project: “We want to fill a yawning void in the international news industry by providing online, vocational training which addresses the challenges faced by journalists in developing countries and emerging economies.